department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 ------

-## How do I get this benefit?
+## How do I get VEAP benefits?

 <ol class="process">
   <li class="process-step list-one">
-    ### Make sure we've approved your selected program
+    <h3>Make sure we've approved your selected program</h3><br>
     If you have questions, we can help you and your school understand the requirements.
     <ul>
       <li>Call our VA Benefits Hotline at <a href="tel:+18008271000">1-800-827-1000</a>).
 If you have hearing loss, call TTY: 711.</li>
       <li>Or go to a VA regional benefit office near you. <br>